Eastern Suburbs railway line

-The Eastern Suburbs Railway is a commuter railway line in Sydney constructed in the 1970s.
+The Eastern Suburbs Railway (ESR) is a commuter railway line in Sydney constructed in the 1970s.
 It is operated by Sydney Trains and has stations at Martin Place, Kings Cross, Edgecliff and Bondi Junction.
 In addition, it has dedicated platforms at Town Hall, Central and Redfern stations.
 All of these stations are underground.
 The Eastern Suburbs railway connects with the Illawarra line at Erskineville, forming the Eastern Suburbs & Illawarra Line.
 The line features turnbacks at Central, Martin Place and Bondi Junction.
-There was also previously a rarely used cross-over or 'turnout' at Edgecliff.
+There was also previously a rarely used cross-over at Edgecliff.
 It operates a service every 3 to 5 minutes during weekday peak hours and 8 to 10 minutes at all other times.

 Design

 The twin-track Eastern Suburbs line consists of eight stations connected mainly by viaduct and tunnel.
 The stations are finished in terrazzo and colourful tiles.

 Alignment

-From a tunnel portal north of Erskineville, the Eastern Suburbs line runs north to Redfern, then Central Station.
+From a tunnel portal north of Erskineville, the Eastern Suburbs line runs north to Redfern, then Central.
 The line then heads north-west to Town Hall, then east to Martin Place before emerging near the Art Gallery of New South Wales onto a viaduct across the suburb of Woolloomooloo.
 The line goes back underground at Kings Cross, before emerging onto a viaduct across Rushcutters Bay.
 The line goes back underground at Edgecliff, then heads south-east through tunnel to emerge at a cutting in Woollahra, the site of a vestigial station.
 The lines go back underground at Bondi Junction.